Mixed

 If you sell the house sometime during the nine months following your parent’s death, the price the house sells for essentially is its FMV.
 Thus, if you use the date of sale as the FMV date, the sale price and basis are the same, meaning there is no capital gain tax.

-READ: What is the degree of the zero polynomial p(x)?
+READ: What was the main purpose of the Glass-Steagall Act?

 Do we have to pay capital gains on selling deceased mother’s house?